homeworkprod/gallerize/README.rst

 It is recommended to create a virtual environment and run gallerize inside it.

-To install ImageMagick_ and virtualenv_ on Debian/Ubuntu:
+To install ImageMagick_, jpegoptim_, and virtualenv_ on Debian/Ubuntu:

 .. code:: sh

-  $ aptitude install imagemagick python-virtualenv
+  $ aptitude install imagemagick python-virtualenv jpegoptim

 This should also give you a copy of pip_.